apache/seatunnel-web/README.md

 #### 2.1 Install SeaTunnel Zeta Engine Server
 You have two ways to get the SeaTunnel installer package.
 Build from source code or download from the SeaTunnel website.

 **The SeaTunnel version used here is only for writing this document to show you the process used, and does not necessarily represent the correct version.
-SeaTunnel Web and SeaTunnel Engine have strict version dependencies, and you can confirm the specific version mapping through xxx**
+SeaTunnel Web and SeaTunnel Engine have strict version dependencies, and you can confirm the specific version mapping through xxx.
+Now only support build SeaTunnel Web and Seatunnel Zeta Engine in local, Because it is necessary to ensure that the seatunnel-api in SeaTunnel Web and the version in SeaTunnel Zeta Engine are the same.**

 ##### 2.1.1 Build from source code and deploy
 * Get the source package from https://seatunnel.apache.org/download or https://github.com/apache/seatunnel.git